 A new approach has been designed by Professor Shahrokh Valaee and his team.
 This approach uses machine learning for creating computer-generated X-rays to augmented AI training sets.

-“In a sense, we are using machine learning to do machine learning,” says Valaee, a professor in The Edward S. Rogers Sr. Department of Electrical & Computer Engineering (ECE) at the University of Toronto.
-“We are creating simulated X-rays that reflect certain rare conditions so that we can combine them with real X-rays to have a sufficiently large database to train the neural networks to identify these conditions in other X-rays.”
+Valaee, the professor in the Department of Electrical & Computer Engineering (ECE) at the University of Toronto went on to say, “we are using machine learning itself to do machine learning.
+We are also developing simulated X-rays that reflect certain rare conditions so that we are able to combine them with real X-rays.
+This enables us to have a sufficiently large database to train the neural networks for identifying these conditions in other X-rays.”

-Valaee is a member of the Machine Intelligence in Medicine Lab (MIMLab), a group of physicians, scientists and engineering researchers who are combining their expertise in image processing, artificial intelligence and medicine to solve medical challenges.
-“AI has the potential to help in a myriad of ways in the field of medicine,” says Valaee.
-“But to do this we need a lot of data — the thousands of labelled images we need to make these systems work just don’t exist for some rare conditions.”
+Valaee is a part of the Machine Intelligence in Medicine Lab (MIMLab).
+MIMLab is a group of scientists, engineering reserchers and physicians who working towards solving medical challenges by combining their expertise in artificial intelligence, medicine as well as image processing.
+Valaee says, “AI is capable of providing help in numerous ways in the field of medicine.
+But to make this possible we need a lot of data.
+The several labeled images that we need to make these systems work don’t exist for a lot of rare conditions.”

 GANs are a type of algorithm made up of two networks: one that generates the images and the other that tries to discriminate synthetic images from real images.
-The two networks are trained to the point that the discriminator cannot differentiate real images from synthesized ones.
-Once a sufficient number of artificial X-rays are created, they are combined with real X-rays to train a deep convolutional neural network, which then classifies the images as either normal or identifies a number of conditions.
+The two networks are trained to the point where the discriminator is unable to differentiate real images from synthesized ones.
+On the creation of a sufficient amount of artificial X-rays, these are combined with real X-rays for training a deep convolutional neural network.
+This thus classifies the images into different categories such as normal or identifies numerous conditions.

 For more updates and news, keep reading iTMunch!